Star Trek: Deep Space NineJanuary 3, 1993

 Bizarre things start happening in the little New Mexico town where UFOs were spotted in 1947.
 Cut to 1999, when a cute high-school student saves the life of a teenage waitress.
 Surrounded by cliques of clever, angst-filled classmates, the two form a bond that threatens the survival of a secret universe involving superhuman powers, a yen for hot sauce and an alien gene pool.

-The Twilight Zone is a 2002 revival of Rod Serling's 1950/60s television series, The Twilight Zone.
-It aired for one season on the UPN network, with actor Forest Whitaker assuming Serling's role as narrator and on-screen host.
+A 2002 revival of Rod Serling's 1950/60s television series, The Twilight Zone, with actor Forest Whitaker assuming Serling's role as narrator and on-screen host.

 Seven DaysOctober 7, 1998